stdombek/docs/content/en/docs/Platform essentials/Permissions/_index.md

 2. Check the box for **List ‘invisible’ permissions in add-perm menus?**
 3. Save your changes.

 It is not recommended to leave this setting on permanently; there are thousands of permissions in FOLIO when including visible and invisible permissions together, and displaying invisible permissions will significantly slow down permissions management workflows.
-To see invisible permissions without changing the sysstem configuration, use the Permissions inspector in Settings > Developer > Permissions inspector and check the "Show invisible permissions" box at the top of the pane.
+To see invisible permissions without changing the system configuration, use the Permissions inspector in Settings > Developer > Permissions inspector and check the "Show invisible permissions" box at the top of the pane.

 ### How should I configure FOLIO to use invisible permissions with user accounts, if I need to be able to assign them to staff?